dc-mst/portfolio2/content/post/italy-svg-map-enhanced/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "ITaly enhanced SVG map"
+title: "Italy enhanced SVG map"
 url: "/italy-svg-map-enhanced"
 subtitle: "An annotated SVG version of the wikimedia commons map of Italy"
 summary: "Sometimes you would really like an annotated SVG file..."